RichardZhu2/tarea/README.md

 * `task(step3, concurrency=20)` spins up 20 threaded workers, taking each value as input and returning an output

-The script therefore takes ~2 seconds to complete, as stage 2 and 3 in the pipeline only take the 1 second of sleep time, performed concurrently.
+The script therefore takes ~2 seconds to complete, as `step2` and `step3` in the pipeline only take the 1 second of sleep time, performed concurrently.
 If you'd like, experiment with tweaking the `limit` and `concurrency` values for yourself.

+---

 <details markdown="1">
 <summary><u>What does the logic translate to in non-concurrent code?</u></summary>